Hospice program volunteering

 Volunteers at the Riley Residence, our eight-bedroom inpatient facility, assist with meal preparation, companionship visits, greeting visitors, answering telephones and other household duties.
 Help especially is needed weekends and evenings in four-hour shifts.

 Patient companion training plus four hours additional training required

 These individuals stay at the bedside of those patients who would otherwise be alone during the last hours of life.

-Sixteen-hour patient companion training plus four-hour grief training required
+Seventeen-hour patient companion training plus four-hour grief training required

 This group maintains contact with hospice families, either through personal visits or regularly scheduled telephone calls throughout the grieving process.

 Hospice 101 required

 These volunteers give many hours of assistance in our hospice office providing much needed clerical help.